codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

 ```
   where:
   * `<RUNTIME_NAME>` is the name of the GitOps Runtime to migrate.
 When omitted, Codefresh displays the available Runtimes you can select from.
-  * `<GIT_TOKEN>` is required, and is the Git user token (not the Git Runtime token), or the environment variable that
+  * `<GIT_TOKEN>` is required, and is the Git user token (not the Git Runtime token).
   * `<GIT_USER>` is optional depending on the Git provider, and is your user or ogranization name:
         * GitHub and GitHub Enterprise: Not required.
-Codefresh
         * GitLab Cloud and GitLab Server: Required, and is either your username as the owner, or if your project is within a group, the front-slash separated path to the project.
-For example, `nr-codefresh` (owner), or `parent-group/child-group` (group hierarchy)
+For example, `nr-codefresh` (owner), or `parent-group/child-group` (group hierarchy).
         * Bitbucket Cloud and Bitbucket Server: Required, and is your username for the Bitbucket Cloud/Bitbucket Server account.
 1. Continue with [Step 3: Select Hybrid Runtime install option](#step-3-select-hybrid-runtime-install-option).

 ## Step 3: Select Hybrid Runtime install option